-A field provides supporting information for the containing assembly.
+A field is typically used to provide supporting information for a containing assembly.

 An information model, abbreviated as IM, is defined as follows:

-As described by RFC 3444), an IM describes managed objects at a conceptual level, independent of any specific implementations or protocols used to transport the data.
+As described by RFC 3444), an IM describes information elements at a conceptual level, independent of any specific implementations or protocols used to transport the data.